 Job Hunting Tips for Online Students

-If you're considering an online school, are currently enrolled in an online program, or have an online degree in hand, here are some expert tips for maximizing your employment prospects.
+If you're considering an online school, are currently enrolled in an online program, or have an online degree in hand, here are some tips for maximizing your employment prospects.

 Combine online learning with hands-on experience.
 Employers want to be able to relate to the candidate's experience, so oftentimes, having an internship or related work/volunteer experience under your belt will help set you apart, says Lauren Berger, CEO & Founder of InternQueen.com.
 "It will also show you've worked on your soft communication skills and been inside a professional environment."